 Already quite high for the series, it jumps into overdrive any time Darth Maul shows up.
 For instance:

-In "Eminence" and "Shades of Reason", he led a band of Mandalorian warriors and in the course of two episodes, completely owned the Hutts and Black Sun, in addition to taking over all of Mandalore.
-In previous Expanded Universe works, it's pretty much been established that going up against the Hutts or Black Sun (much less both at once) is more or less suicide, which makes it all the more impressive that Darth Maul took them both down one after another and made them his vassals.
+In "Eminence" and "Shades of Reason", he led a band of Mandalorian warriors and completely owned the Hutts and Black Sun, in addition to taking over all of Mandalore.
+In previous Expanded Universe works, it's been established that going up against the Hutts or Black Sun (much less both at once) is more or less suicide, which makes it more impressive that Darth Maul took them both down one after another and made them his vassals.
 In short, no other Star Wars character in the past has accomplished a feat as awesome as what Darth Maul did by defeating the Hutt clans and Black Sun in such a brutal and effective fashion.
+Granted a lot of those older EU works where the Hutts and Black Sun are practically undefeatable(unless you're Luke, Leia, or Han) are now non-canon thanks to the Disney buyout but it's still pretty impressive how he was able to bring to heel two of the most powerful criminal organizations in the galaxy and take over Boba Fett's planet.